 Please do not send us the completed manuscript of a book or other resource until we ask for it—we don’t have the resources to read every unsolicited complete manuscript we receive.

 For those to whom we give the go-ahead, we also have a document for you to read for before you start writing that gives some guidance to potential authors about what we want you to keep in mind.
 (Bear in mind that this information is specific to Matthias Media.)

 What kind of material is Matthias Media interested in?

 We are passionate about publishing resources that fuel, promote and support gospel growth and disciple-making—whether books, Bible studies, tracts, training courses or any other kind of ministry resource.
 Our publishing criteria for any project is threefold:

 - Does it further our mission, align with our convictions, and meet a real gospel ministry need (that is, a ministry need that is shared by enough people to make it viable to publish a resource and distribute it around the world)?

 - Is the content faithful to the Bible?

 - Is the quality of a high standard?

-What kinds of manuscripts is Matthias Media not interested in?
+What kind of material is Matthias Media not interested in?

-We have very limited resources to invest in new projects, so there are various kinds of books that we generally don't prioritize:
+We have very limited resources to invest in new projects, so there are various kinds of books that we don’t publish: